jankotek/mapdb-site/_posts/2017-06-02-mmap_files_alloc_and_jvm_crash.md

 * file size grows to 2GB, but it is sparse file, no disk space is actually used
 * call [FileChannel#truncate()](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/FileChannel.html#truncate-long-) to shrink file size back to zero

-Now we have empty file, with large read-only `ByteBuffer` mmaped over it.
+Now there is an empty file, with large read-only `ByteBuffer` mmaped over it.
-We can safely expand file by writing with `FileeChannel`.
+File can be safely modified (and expanded) with `FileeChannel`.
-As file grows, the changes will be visible in `ByteBuffer`.
+File changes will be visible in  mmaped`ByteBuffer`.
-Parts of file which are beyond enf-of-file are visible in `ByteBuffer` as zeroes.

-Once file grows over 2GB, we mmap another 2GB region and use `FileChannel#truncate()` again.
+Once file grows over 2GB,  mmap another 2GB region and use `FileChannel#truncate()` again.

-In this example we used read-only mmap region.
-But with some care the writable mmaped `ByteBuffer` could be used.
-The most important is that `FileChannel` will write changes that cause file to expand.

 This approach does not work on all operating systems.
-In Windows, the `FileChannel.truncate()` does not shrink file, `empty file` still has 1GB.
+In Windows, the `FileChannel.truncate()` does not shrink file, `empty file` still has 2GB.
 This method can still be usable on Windows, we just use smaller regions (128MB vs 2GB) and file can be truncated when store is closed (after unmap).

 ## Fast disk space allocation